Peter Leng: Military service

 After the war he was appointed Military Assistant to the Chief of Defence Staff, Lord Mountbatten of Burma.
 He returned to the 2nd Battalion Scots Guards as its second in command in 1965, and was transferred to the Royal Anglian Regiment in 1964 as Commanding Officer of the 3rd battalion of the Regiment in Berlin within the British Army of the Rhine.
 His battalion later moved to Aden where the security situation was deteriorating.
-After promotion to the rank of Brigadier, he commanded the 24th Airmobile Brigade.
-He moved to the Ministry of Defence in 1971 as deputy military secretary, and was appointed to Command of the British Army forces in Northern Ireland in 1973.
+After promotion to the rank of brigadier, he commanded the 24th Airmobile Brigade.
+He moved to the Ministry of Defence in 1971 as deputy military secretary, and was appointed to command of the British Army forces in Northern Ireland in 1973.
 When he left, bombings and other violence had dropped to a fifth of the level of when he arrived.

 In 1975 he became Director of Military Operations at the Ministry of Defence and in 1978 he was asked to command the 1st (British) Corps in Germany.
 He won praise from NATO command and successfully executed Exercise Spearpoint.
 He became Master-General of the Ordnance in 1981.
 He retired from the Army in 1983 and became chairman of the Racecourse Association, during which time he was instrumental in securing the live broadcasting of races in betting shops.

 Personal life

 He first married Virginia Rosemary Pearson, dissolved in 1981.
-He then remarried to Flavia Tower, daughter of General Sir Frederick Browning and novelist Daphne de Maurier.
+He then remarried to Flavia Tower, daughter of Lieutenant General Sir Frederick Browning and novelist Daphne de Maurier.
 His second wife survives him along with several children from his first marriage.